claudiainbytes/a-letter-from-the-future-to-myself/README.md

-# aletterfromthefuturetomyself

-Claudia.
+# A Letter From The Future To Myself
+## Written by: Claudia Estupinan Forero

+Dear myself,

 When you are reading this letter I hope you are fine.
 Instead, don't worry.
 I know you cry when you feel frustrated on the road or desperated because you think you are not good programming, you don't have enough knowledge and people don't appreciate you because you're not brilliant and not fullfill their expetactions.

-You ought to know: "For foolish talk, deaf ears".
+You ought to know:

+> "For foolish talk, deaf ears".

 Life is a rollercoaster.
 You have had good moments and bad moments.
 But every second, every minute is a particle how to learn something new.
 People live situations and humanbeings have the faculty to figure out our problems.
 Think about that ex co-worker who cheered you up in the way that you had taken at this time.
 She said to you must see the glass half full ever.